chaoss/metrics/activity-metrics/code-repository-size.md

 Question:

-## 1. Description
+## Description
 Overall size of the repository or number of commits

-## Description

 ## Objectives